takkun-mint/FallGuysTools/README.md

     ・ In PlayerList and SquadList, the "=" indicating a tie has been removed so that users can sort by themselves after the end of a round, and all values have been converted to int type to prevent errors from occurring. <br>
     ・ The number of teams is now displayed in the Rank section of the SquadList so that the number of Squad teams can be seen before the start of the round. <br>
     ・ In SquadList racing games, if the squad score is 0 points at the end of the round, the team is forced to drop out even if PlayerRemain is 1 or more. <br>

+  ○ 1.1.51 <br>
+    ・ Fixed a problem in PlayerList point acquisition rounds where a player who disconnected before the round started was ranked 199th after the round ended. <br>
+    ・ Fixed a problem in PlayerList that the points-earning rounds did not sort the rankings in order of score after the round was completed. <br>
+    ・ Fixed an issue in PlayerList's point acquisition rounds where disconnected players appear to be momentarily sorted by their score at the time of disconnection. <br>
+    ・ Changed PlayerList to fix the ranking of the player who won in the Valley Falls by exiting in the middle of the game to the first place. <br>